Brenda Milner: Awards and honours

 Early on, Milner was awarded a Sarah Smithson Research Studentship by Newnham College, Cambridge after her graduation, which allowed her to continue her work at Newnham College.
 In 1984 Milner was made an Officer of the Order of Canada and was promoted to Companion in 2004.
 In 1987, she was awarded the Ralph W. Gerard Prize in Neuroscience.
 She was also awarded the National Academy of Sciences Award in the Neurosciences in 2004 for her seminal investigations of the role of the temporal lobes and other brain regions in learning, memory, and language.
 In 1985, she was made an Officer of the National Order of Quebec and was promoted to Grand Officer in 2009.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 2007.
 She was awarded the Balzan Prize for her contributions to Cognitive Neurosciences in a ceremony held in the Swiss Parliament in December 2009.

 Milner was awarded the Kavli Prize in Neuroscience in 2014.
 Other awards and recognition include: Election to the National Academy of Sciences (1976), the Metlife Foundation Award for Medical Research in Alzheimer's Disease (1996), election to the American Academy of Arts and Sciences (2005), the Dan David Prize (2014), the Prix Hommage du 50e anniversaire from the Ordre des psychologues du Québec (2014), induction into the Canadian Science and Engineering Hall of Fame (2012), recipient of a medal of honour from the National Assembly of Quebec (2018), Pearl Meister Greengard Prize (2011), the Norman A. Anderson Lifetime Achievement Award (2010), the Goldman-Rakic Prize for Outstanding Achievement in Cognitive Neuroscience by NARSAD (2009), the NSERC Medal of Excellence (2009 and 2010), the Gairdner Foundation International Award (2005), the Prix Wilder-Penfield (Prix du Québec) (1993), and election as a Fellow of the Royal Society of London, and Fellow of the Royal Society of Canada.

+Milner has received more than 20 honorary degrees.

+As of 2025, Brenda Milner has received honorary degrees from over 25 universities across Canada, Europe, and the United States.